hallatore/MeshBlend-docs/Knowledgebase/Performance.md

 ## Actor performance
 The plugin has a MeshBlend Activator Actor that runs in the level.
 - In editor this is restricted to a max ms budget (default: 0.3 ms)
-- In packaged game most of the work is pre-caluculated on packaging, so it generally just idles.
+- In packaged game most of the work is pre-calculated on packaging, so it generally just idles.